Inviting Men Into the Circle of Care When Support Already Feels Scarce

 And the result is not perfection, but clarity, accountability, and resilience.

 When I contrast this with many heterosexual family systems, a painful pattern appears.
-Expectant parents aren’t speaking about the right things.
-They’re budgeting for the wrong tools.
-And they’re falling into unhelpful patterns before they know it.
 Not because men are inherently incapable, but because they are rarely initiated.

 Having Children Is Not the Same as Becoming a Father

-Without coming-of-age ceremonies, mentorship, or clear instruction, adulthood becomes something men age into rather than step into.
+Without coming-of-age ceremonies, mentorship, or clear instruction, adulthood blurs.
 And too often, when a baby is born, mothers discover they are caring not only for a newborn, but for a partner who has never been guided into emotional adulthood.

 This is not an individual failure.
 It is a cultural one.